Olympics row deepens as 35 countries demand ban for Russia and Belarus | Sports-Games

 He said that creating a team of refugees that would include Russian and Belarusian dissidents could be a compromise solution.
 The IOC has opened the door for Russian and Belarusian athletes to compete as neutrals.
 It has said a boycott will violate the Olympic Charter and that its inclusion of Russians and Belarusians is based on a UN resolution against discrimination within the Olympic movement.

-Some 18 months before the competition is due to start, the IOC is desperate to calm the waters so as not to imperil the games' message of global peace and deliver a huge hit to income.
-While Anne Hidalgo, the mayor of host city Paris, has said Russian athletes should not take part, Paris 2024 organisers have said they will abide by the IOC's decision on the issue.
+Some 18 months before the competition is due to start, the IOC is desperate to calm the waters so as not to jeopardize the Games' message of global peace and deliver a huge hit to income.
+While Anne Hidalgo, the mayor of host city Paris, said Russian athletes should not take part, Paris 2024 organisers, who last week said they would abide by the IOC's decision on who would take part in the Games, declined to comment.

+The Russian sports ministry did not immediately reply to a request for comment.
+An IOC spokesperson said they would not comment "on interpretations from individual participants of a meeting whose overall content is unknown".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)